Albenni/Carbon-aware-HPC/src/hpc_sim/README.md

 **The cap's mean waiting time _improves_, and the mean is lying.** Capping power blocks the head of the queue more often, and every block is a backfill opening for a short job.
-Broken down by job width, one-node jobs (120,113 of 157,062) wait 58 s instead of 87 s, while 65–256-node jobs wait 1,099 s instead of 520 s.
+Broken down by job width, one-node jobs (120,113 of 157,062) wait 58s instead of 87s, while 65–256-node jobs wait 1,099s instead of 520s.
-The cap does not make the system faster; it moves delay off the many narrow jobs onto the few wide ones, and the unchanged 58,043 s maximum shows the worst-served job is no better off.
+The cap does not make the system faster; it moves delay off the many narrow jobs onto the few wide ones, and the unchanged 58,043s maximum shows the worst-served job is no better off.
 This is exactly the failure mode the QoS distributions exist to catch, and the same one a carbon-aware policy will be tempted to produce.